kkrolikowski/ai-prompting-playground/README.md

 ## Usage

-In the `templates` directory, there is a sample prompt in the file: `article_outline.j2`.
+In the `templates` directory, there is a sample prompt file: `article_outline.j2`.
 It is a [Jinja2](https://jinja.palletsprojects.com/en/stable/) template equipped with logic that allows generating data using AI in several formats:

 - JSON
 - Markdown